-Poker has a long history, starting life as a simple card game played throughout the Middle East, then Europe, before being brought to the US and turned into the game we know today in the Southern US, notably in and around the Mississippi river.
+Poker has a long history, starting as a simple card game played throughout the Middle East, then Europe, before being brought to the US and turned into the game we know today in the Southern US, notably in and around the Mississippi river.

-Poker brat Phil Hellmuth often uses a variety of bullying, screaming, swearing and verbal abuse to win
+Poker brat Phil Hellmuth often uses a variety of bullying, screaming, swearing, and verbal abuse to win

 How we look, act, and deal with other individuals is all down to our personalities, but plenty of exploits can be used to get a different reaction out of other people, even total strangers.
 It’s why businesspeople wear suits, and millions are invested every year into pseudo-sciences like neuro-linguistic programming and courses designed to give us the upper hand in things like business deals.
 Dressing well, exuding an aura of power, and going on the charm offensive/bullying campaign could be the difference between someone treating you like a shark or someone folding their hand as they believe you could be a better player than them.